Trina0224/osumosan/README.md

 2. Create a file named .replit.
 Put python main.py after "run" This can help to solve the "index.html" issue.
 3. A credit card is required.
 4. A special GPT Token is required for this repo.
-5. During the deployment stage, Public directory is "/"
+5. During the deployment stage, deploy with cloudier, the middle one, and use all default settings. check your .replit should look like mine.

 # ChatGPT Line Bot